Upavon: History

 Occupation of the area dates back to the Iron Age and Romano-British settlement at Casterley Camp, approximately 1.5 mi southwest of the current village, and to the southeast was the small Iron Age settlement of Chisenbury Camp.
 The first mention of Upavon is in the 1086 Domesday Book as Oppavrene; although no population was recorded, it can be estimated that the village supported some 200 to 250 people.

 The village prospered during the 12th and 13th centuries and started to develop features that are recognisable today.
 A large Norman church replaced the previous Saxon one, a manor house was built in the south of the village and a market square developed west of the church, in the area that now lies between the two village pubs.

 Land in the west of the parish was acquired in 1898 for an army firing range, and in the west a military airfield and flying school were begun in 1912.
 Council houses were built in the Avon Square area, about half a mile southeast of the village centre, in stages from c.1920.

 Geography

 Upavon village lies in the valley where the headwaters of the Avon leave the Vale of Pewsey and cut through the north scarp of Salisbury Plain.
 The parish extends both east and west onto the downs above the valley.

 Governance

-All significant local government services are provided by Wiltshire Council, with its headquarters in Trowbridge, and the parish is represented there by Paul Oatway, who succeeded Brigadier Robert Hall in 2013.
-Its Member of Parliament is Danny Kruger, Member for Devizes.
+All significant local government services are provided by Wiltshire Council, a unitary authority with its headquarters in Trowbridge, and the parish is represented there by Paul Oatway.
+For Westminster elections, the parish is part of the East Wiltshire constituency.

-The village falls in the 'Pewsey Vale' electoral ward.
-Upavon, the most populous area, lies at the southeast of the ward which stretches north to Wilcot.
-The total population of the ward taken at the 2011 census was 4,461.